Abhiyan-S/Abhiyan-S/README.md

 - 💞️ I’m looking to collaborate on :
 - 📫 How to reach me : Discord(Username = abhiyans)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Most of the things listed in interested started before I was 13 years old.
+- ⚡ Fun fact: All of the things listed in interested started before I was 13 years old.

 <!---
 Abhiyan-S/Abhiyan-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.